 IDSA will formally award the honors at the 2014 International Conference at the Austin Hilton in Austin, TX on Wednesday, August 13, 2014.

 About Herman Miller, Inc.

-Herman Miller’s inspiring designs, inventive technologies and strategic services help people do great things and organisations to perform at their best.
+Herman Miller’s inspiring designs, inventive technologies and strategic services help people do great things and organizations to perform at their best.
 The company’s award-winning products and services generated approximately $1.9 billion in revenue in fiscal 2014.
-A past recipient of the Smithsonian Institution’s Cooper-Hewitt National Design Award, Herman Miller designs can be found in the permanent collections of museums worldwide.
-Innovative business practices and a commitment to social responsibility have also helped establish Herman Miller as a recognised global leader.
-In 2013, Herman Miller again received the Human Rights Campaign Foundation’s top rating in its annual Corporate Equality Index, and was named among the 50 Best US Manufacturers by Industry Week.
+A past recipient of the Smithsonian Institution's Cooper-Hewitt National Design Award, Herman Miller designs can be found in the permanent collections of museums worldwide.
+Innovative business practices and a commitment to social responsibility have also helped establish Herman Miller as a recognized global leader.
+In 2013, Herman Miller again received the Human Rights Campaign Foundation’s top rating in its annual Corporate Equality Index and was named among the 50 Best U.S. Manufacturers by Industry Week.
 Herman Miller is included in the Dow Jones Sustainability World Index and trades on the NASDAQ Global Select Market under the symbol MLHR.

 Now in its 34th year, the International Design Excellence Awards program, fosters business and public understanding about the impact of design excellence on the quality of life and the economy.
 The IDEA program is regarded as one of the most preeminent design competitions in the nation with its scope and influence reaching far beyond the US.